6 Hidden Cemetery Costs No One Talks About

 6. Headstone Installation Cost

-Regardless of where you purchase a headstone, there are usually cemetery fees to install the headstone when it’s complete.
-This can include pouring the foundation, ensuring it is level and laying the memorial in its final resting position.
+Regardless of where you purchase a headstone, there are usually cemetery fees and charges associated with installing the memorial when it’s complete.
+These can include:

 New call-to-action